fsprojects/fantomas/docs/docs/contributors/Print AST with Context.md

 In previous versions of Fantomas, `Context` had a [TextWriter](https://docs.microsoft.com/en-us/dotnet/api/system.io.textwriter?view=net-6.0) that was used to write the output.
 This is a more advanced version of a `StringBuilder` and we wrote the formatted code directly to the buffer.

-The key problem with this approach that we couldn't easily revert code that was written to the buffer.
+The key problem with this approach was that we couldn't easily revert code that was written to the buffer.
-For example is the formatted code was crossing the `max_line_length`, we couldn't easily revert the code and try an alternative.
+For example, if the formatted code was crossing the `max_line_length`, we couldn't easily revert the code and try an alternative.

 That is why we first capture a collection of `WriterEvent`s and then reconstruct the formatted code.
 If the code is too long, we can drop the last events and try an alternative.